ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Cpp.rst

 1.1 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

+To understand how the service behind spawning turtle works, please refer to :ref:`writing a simple service and client (C++) <CppSrvCli>` tutorial.

 Now, let's take a look at the code that is relevant to get access to frame transformations.
 The ``tf2_ros`` contains a ``TransformListener`` header file implementation that makes the task of receiving transforms easier.